GregariousMammal/Main-Site/_posts/2017-08-10-scrimba-a-new-way-to-teach-and-learn-code.markdown

 ---
-title: "Scrimba: A New Way to Teach and Learn Code"
+title: "Scrimba- A New Way to Teach and Learn Code"
 created_at: 2017-08-10 17:01:01 UTC
 author: "Chris Ward"
 categories: Chris writing dzone